-A win-win situation occurs when both parties leave a negotiation in a better position than when they entered, and in essence, a better outcome than expected beforehand, is achieved for both parties.
+Win-win situations occur when both parties leave a negotiation in a better position than when they entered, and in essence, a better outcome than expected beforehand, is achieved for both parties.
 Win-win outcomes (“expanding the pie”) are often an advanced version of integrative bargaining vs distributive bargaining, which follows game theory.
 Game theory refers to how a two-party, adversarial negotiation can be carried out and the ways that the parties see their results.
 In the game theory, a “win” is a situation in which a party is or considers themselves to be better off than when they started.
-Conversely, a “loss” is when a party is or sees their position as worse than when they started.
+Conversely, a “loss” is when a party is or sees its position as worse than when it started.
 Both outcomes are possible for any party to a negotiation, and whether the parties compete or cooperate during the negotiation will likely determine the party’s outcome.

 Defining Win-Win Situations: